AliceWonderMiscreations/CacheInterfaceAPCu/PSALM.md

 It is right for `psalm` to point it out, but it is a meaningless warning for me, the violation is intentional.

+### `RedundantCondition`

+Similar to the above, this is suppressed because the dock block specifies the `\DateInterval` type and the function itself where the suppression is used verifies the parameter is an instance of `\DateInterval`.
+The `psalm` utility sees that as redundant but it is necessary since I do not type hint to have PHP take care of it for me.

 ### `lib/Tests/`

 Lots of psalm suppressions there, because of intentional violations in the